ElementPS/Express.CSharp/README.md

 ##Prerequisites

-Please contact your Integration Team member for any questions about the prerequisite below.
+Please contact your Integration Analyst for any questions about the prerequisite below.

 * Create Express test account: http://www.elementps.com/Resources/Create-a-Test-Account